 It’s an extremely popular decking material because it is widely available, and easy to work with, plus it’s a cost-effective choice.

-‘A typical tanalized (pressure-treated) softwood decking board will cost approximately $21 (£15 + VAT) per square metre,’ says Nick Collinson.
-‘This is the type of deck board that you’ll usually see being sold at garden centres and DIY stores, providing a low-budget option.’
+‘A typical tanalized (pressure-treated) softwood decking board will cost approximately $21 (£15 + VAT) per square meter,’ says Nick Collinson.
+‘This is the type of deck board that you’ll usually see being sold at garden centers and DIY stores, providing a low-budget option.’

 How much is a composite deck?

 Composite decking is made from a combination of wood and plastic, and can contain a high proportion of recycled materials.
 It’s a low maintenance option, but is a bigger investment than softwood decking.